zeek/zeek/scripts/base/init-bare.zeek.rst

    :Default: ``F``

    Whether usage of the old communication system is considered an error or not.
-The default Bro configuration no longer works with the non-Broker communication system unless you have manually taken action to initialize and set up the old comm. system.
+The default Zeek configuration no longer works with the non-Broker communication system unless you have manually taken action to initialize and set up the old comm. system.
 Deprecation warnings are still emitted when setting this flag, but they will not result in a fatal error.